 Spenser’s Voice Fund was established by his family members, Tina, Chris and Sam Flowers, to honor Spenser’s spirit and voice, and to support organizations and agencies working to curb the drug epidemic in young adults.

-• Gateway Rehab is rooted in Pittsburgh since 1972, is a nonprofit provider of evidence-based, compassionate care to individuals struggling with addiction.
-Gateway Rehab’s programs are designed to respond to the specific needs of each patient and celebrate all roads to recovery.
-These programs include both residential and outpatient treatment, a community-based Center of Excellence peer program, extended care halfway housing, transitional housing and Abe’s Place, an inpatient unit on its main campus for young adult males.
-Additional programming for adolescent and young adult populations include an effective, comprehensive telehealth counseling program and a school-based prevention training.
-In July of 2022, Gateway Rehab acquired another provider, Greenbriar Treatment Center, expanding the organization’s reach, with 20 locations now throughout Allegheny, Beaver, Erie, Greene, Washington and Westmoreland Counties.
-With over 50 years of service to the community, hope still has a home at Gateway Rehab.
-The grants awarded to Gateway Rehab in 2023 are for updates to the lounge/multi-purpose room in Abe’s Place.
+• Gateway Rehab (GRC), rooted in Pittsburgh since 1972, is a nonprofit provider of whole-person, compassionate care to individuals struggling with substance use and mental health disorders.
+GRC is committed to bringing hope and healing to hundreds of communities through accessibility, evidence-based treatment practices, relapse prevention and family support.
+Programs include both residential and outpatient treatment, a community-based Center of Excellence recovery peer program, extended care halfway housing, telehealth counseling, and psychiatric services.
+In July of 2022, GRC acquired another provider, Greenbriar Treatment Center, expanding the organization’s reach, with 18 locations now throughout Allegheny, Beaver, Erie, Greene, Washington and Westmoreland Counties.
+With over 50 years of service to the community, hope has a home here.
+The grant awarded most recently to GRC will be utilized to fund its first mobile telehealth cart, exclusively for its adolescent residential treatment program.

-• Hope 4 is located in Irwin, Pennsylvania, is a community support center for those in recovery and their families/loved ones.
+• Hope 4, located in Irwin, Pennsylvania, is a community support center for those in recovery and their families/loved ones.
 It’s a safe, healthy, non-judgmental place where those seeking recovery can get well in a community of recovery.
-Hope 4 offers organized peer recovery groups and support groups for families, along with a myriad of social activities – axe throwing, bowling, participation in community events (like the Greensburg holiday parade), “meet and eat” meetings, a sober New Year’s Eve party (which Spenser’s Voice sponsored in 2022), trips to restaurants and sporting events and many other activities.
+Hope 4 offers organized peer recovery groups and support groups for families, along with a myriad of social activities – axe throwing, bowling, participation in community events (like the Greensburg holiday parade), “meet and eat” meetings, trips to restaurants and sporting events and many other activities.
 Support sessions are offered at no cost to participants, and Hope 4 maintains a fund to pay for social events for those who are unable to pay.
 Hope 4 and Spenser’s Voice have grown up together – Hope 4 was in its infancy when we first met with them in 2017.
-We are so proud of this group – they have battled through COVID and continue to provide in-person, safe support for their members.
-The grants awarded to Hope 4 in 2023 are being utilized for rent, staffing and facility costs.
+The grant awarded to Hope 4 in 2024 will be utilized for rent, staffing and facility costs.

-• Holy Family Institute offers many services and programs throughout southwestern Pennsylvania in connection with its mission to empower children and families to lead responsible lives.
-Through its Shores program, Holy Family provides in-home and in-school addiction recovery services throughout Allegheny and neighboring counties.
-The grants most recently awarded by Spenser’s Voice to Holy Family are being utilized to fund the Shores Client Hardship and Activity Fund which provides incentives or necessities to clients (ages 12-21) to encourage them to remain engaged in recovery by reducing external stressors.
+• Holy Family Institute Holy Family Institute offers many services and programs throughout southwestern Pennsylvania in connection with its mission to empower children and families to lead responsible lives.
+Holy Family provides in-home and in-school addiction recovery support services throughout Allegheny and neighboring counties.
+The grants most recently awarded by Spenser’s Voice to Holy Family are being utilized to fund the Client Hardship and Activity Fund which provides incentives or necessities to clients of all ages to encourage them to remain engaged in recovery by reducing external stressors.
 The fund covers expenses for transportation, incentives, supplies and therapist toolkits.

 • Prevention Point Pittsburgh ("PPP") is a harm reduction organization operating throughout the City of Pittsburgh.
 PPP has recently expanded its mobile sites and continues to increase the services offered to its clients.
-In 2022, PPP had 9,889 interactions with participants – 3,300+ more than in 2021 – has served more than 500 clients via its medical services van and distributed more than 44,000 doses of naloxone through its service sites and Naloxone mailing program.
-Recent grants from Spenser’s Voice to PPP are being utilized to fund the LYFT Concierge Service which provides participants with transportation to harm reduction and recovery services and housing.
+In 2023, PPP had 9,891 interactions with participants in their Syringe Services Program, distributed over 48,000 doses of naloxone through its service sites and statewide naloxone mailing program, and provided free and low barrier buprenorphine treatment to an average of 400 people per month.
+The 2024 grant from Spenser’s Voice to PPP will be utilized to fund the LYFT Concierge Service which provides participants with transportation to harm reduction and recovery services and housing.

 Symbol, above left: Spenser was an avid reader and loved the Harry Potter book series.
 The lightning bolt represents the Harry Potter lightning bolt, green was his favorite color and the heart symbolizes the continuing love of his family and friends.